borisdj/EFCore.BulkExtensions/README.md

 [Example](https://github.com/borisdj/EFCore.BulkExtensions/issues/733) of special use case when need to BulkRead child entities after BulkReading parent list.

 **SaveChanges** uses Change Tracker to find all modified(CUD) entities and call proper BulkOperations for each table.
-Because it needs tracking it is slower then pure BulkOps but still much faster then regular SaveChanges.
+Because it needs tracking it is slower than pure BulkOps but still much faster than regular SaveChanges.
 With config *OnSaveChangesSetFK* setting FKs can be controlled depending on whether PKs are generated in Db or in memory.
 Support for this method was added in version 6 of the library.
 Before calling this method newly created should be added into Range: